bevansm/PLGSPL/docs/USE.md

 2. Download the resulting CSV.
 3. Run `plgspl merge <CONFIG JSON FROM PLGSPL PDF> <GS CSV>`
 4. Upload the resulting score CSV to prairielearn.

+## Customizing PLGSPL

+`_defaults.json` contains default values for different formatting considerations with PLGSPL.
+Read the `"description"` keys for each to find out more.